ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 	uploadTotal: number;
 	readonly file: string;
 }
 ```

-This class will be instantiated each time that CKEditor needs it.
-Note that
-the functions in this class will run outside an `NgZone` which means that
-if it makes changes to variables bound to HTML elements, the shadow-DOM logic
-in the Angular framework won't detect those changes.
+The `UploadAdapter` class will be instantiated each time when CKEditor 5 needs it.
+Note that the functions in this class will run outside the `NgZone`, which means that if it makes changes to variables bound to HTML elements, the shadow-DOM logic of Angular won't detect those changes.

-The instance property `loader` is the primary interface between the UploadAdapter
-and the CKEditor instance.

-The second parameter is the URL where the image will be sent.
-This will need
-to have everything the `imageURL` function in the UploadAdpater needs to
-generate a complete URL.

-Next, we need to tell CKEditor where the Plugin can be found.
-This is done
-using the `extraPlugins` element in the configuration object, which can
-be used without rebuilding the standard build you are using.
-The following
-instance variable can be defined:

 ## Localization